FabianPlum/SMILify/README.md

 - Write a conversion script from the old SMAL format consisting of multiple files into our new single file structure containing all the data.
 I don't care if the files are large, as long as they are readable and first and foremost editable.
 - The code is poorly documented.
 That needs to be fixed.
 - The code is poorly tested.
 That needs to be fixed.
-- Let's see how far we can get withh this in our limited time BUT I would love to re-write this whole thing as a Blender addon.
+- Let's see how far we can get with this in our limited time BUT I would love to re-write this whole thing as a Blender addon.
 But that's for another day.

 ## Acknowledgements
 This repository owes a great deal to the following works and authors: